Admission

 The interview will be added to your overall competence chart and will be part of the final decision for admission to our research master program.
 During the interview, you will meet three Infection and Immunity teachers, who will ask questions regarding your motivation and background, and will ask some basic knowledge questions about topics related to I&I.

 All applicants will be informed in writing about the outcome of their application.
-Non-EEA students who do not meet the requirements to enroll for I&I will be rejected in May.
-Other non-EEA students will be assessed together with the EEA-students in April.
-Students will be invited for interviews at the end of April.
-Interviews will be conducted during the first two weeks of May.
-Mid May interviewed applicants will hear whether they will be accepted into the programme.
-Invited applicants must make a commitment decision before June 1st.
+Non-EEA students will be assessed in March.
+The decision about their admission will be taken in April.
+EEA and Dutch students will be assessed in April/May, followed by interviews during the first weeks of May.
+Mid-May, interviewed EEA and Dutch applicants will hear whether they will be accepted into the programme.
+Invited applicatints must make a commitment decision before June 1st.

 Within six weeks, the candidate can formally appeal against the selection committee's decision with the Examinations Appeals Board (CBE).